Quin-Riley-A/Mr.-Roboger/README.md

 ***

 ### Known Bugs: {#bugs}
+This function has not been refactored for time efficiency scaling optimally with input size.
+As such, if a significantly large digit is selected to generate a sequence the end user will notice hangtime.
+In the event of a sufficiently large number the browser tab may run out of memory during the process of building the array.
+Thank you for your patience as future refactors may hopefully be capable for addressing this issue to a degree.

-tk edit this section for what is needed particularly In the event that (disallowed values) are entered into [MORE INFO] If you experience this issue, please message the producer of your current repository and include any relevant form/page information.
+If you experience this issue, please message the producer of your current repository and include any relevant form/page information.
 Thank you for your patience as I work on any issues!

-The page may experience formatting issues when opened on mobile devices or tablets/laptops in smaller windows.
-Page should still be legible but general project layout will shift in potentially unforeseen manner.
-Thus, it is recommended to open the HTML index page in browser or file explorer in as full a screen as hardware allows.
 ***

 ### License Information {#license}
-tk double check you like this licensure
 *Quin Asselin, 2022.
 Available for distribution, modification, inspection, and application under [GPLv3 License](https://www.gnu.org/licenses/gpl-3.0.en.html)*

-#### Photo Licensure {#photo}
-tk verify you're using photos with acceptable licensure and add citations here *All photos are used with permission from their respective owners.*